kjoewill/kjoewill.github.io/_posts/2018-10-09-tapping_ruby_objects.markdown

 > Call me on on any instance and pass me a block.
 I'll run that block and pass it the instance as a block variable.
 Once the block completes I'll return the instance.
 >

-Here's the Ruby implemtation of the tap method:
+Here's the Ruby implementation of the tap method:

 ```
 class Object